-A classic chocolate chip oatmeal cookie veganized.
-Gluten free version included.
-It’s a true crowd pleaser that’s so easy and delicious!
+A classic chocolate chip oatmeal cookie made vegan.
+It’s a true crowd-pleaser that’s so easy and delicious!

 Preheat oven to 350 degrees.

-If using flax eggs, in a small bowl combine 2 tablespoons flaxseed meal + 5 tablespoons water.
+Flax eggs: If using flax eggs, in a small bowl combine 2 tablespoons flaxseed meal + 6 tablespoons water.
 Set aside for at least 10 minutes to gel up.
 If using banana, in small bowl mash your banana as smooth as possible, set aside.

-In a medium bowl or measuring cup, combine the flour, cinnamon and baking soda.
-Slowly add in the flour, mixing well to combine scraping the bottom to make sure there are no flour clumps.
-Add in oats, mix well.
+Add dry ingredients: Add the flour, cinnamon, baking soda, and salt, mix well to combine scraping the bottom to make sure there are no flour clumps.
+Add in the oats and mix well.
 Lastly, add in chocolate chips, mix again.

 Adjust the sugar amount to suit your taste.
 These would still be great but a little less sweet using 1/2 – 2/3 cup sugar, especially if using the maple syrup.

 Try adding 1 tablespoon molasses for another layer of flavor.

 When measuring flour, never scoop it out of the bag or container with the measuring cup.
 Instead, spoon it into your measuring cup and level it off with the back of a knife.